Jews in jazz: Jewish American contributions

 The 1927 film The Jazz Singer with Al Jolson is one example of how Jewish Americans were able to bring jazz, music that African Americans developed, and into popular culture.
 Ted Merwin wrote that the film was seen as a glorification of Jewish assimilation into American culture.

 Benny Goodman was a vital Jewish American to the progression of jazz.
 Goodman was the leader of a racially integrated band named King of Swing.
 His jazz concert in the Carnegie Hall in 1938 was the first ever to be played there.
 The concert was described by Bruce Eder as "the single most important jazz or popular music concert in history: jazz's 'coming out' party to the world of 'respectable' music.".
 Another Jewish contemporary, Artie Shaw, like Goodman a superlative clarinetist, was also prominent in integrating his bands.

-Shep Fields was also highly regarded throughout the nation as the conductor of his Rippling Rhythm "Sweet" big-band.
-His appearances and big band remote radio broadcasts from such landmark venues as Chicago's Palmer House, Broadway's Paramount Theater, the Copacabana nightclub and the Starlight Roof at the famed Waldorf-Astoria Hotel entertained audiences with a uniquely elegant musical style which remained popular with audiences for nearly three decades from the 1930s until the late 1950s.
+Shep Fields was also regarded throughout the nation as the conductor of his Rippling Rhythm "Sweet" big-band.
+His appearances and big band remote radio broadcasts from such landmark venues as Chicago's Palmer House, Broadway's Paramount Theater, the Copacabana nightclub and the Starlight Roof at the famed Waldorf-Astoria Hotel entertained audiences with a unique musical style which remained popular with audiences for nearly three decades from the 1930s until the late 1950s.

 Many Jews became successful in the jazz industry through performing or promoting jazz music.
 Mike Gerber has written extensively on this, covering such figures as Barney Josephson, Irving Mills, Joe Glaser, Milt Gabler, Alfred Lion, Francis Wolff, Herman Lubinsky, Teddy Reig, Orrin Keepnews, Lester Koenig, Max and Lorraine Gordon, Norman Granz and George Wein.
 This raised accusations of exploitation of black musicians.
 These accusations were sometimes rooted in stereotypes.

 "Jewish jazz" was an attempt to combine Jewish music and jazz into a new genre.
 It began in the 1930s with "Jewish Swing".
 It continued in the 1960s with albums by Shelly Manne and Terry Gibbs.
 It had a resurgence in the 1990s, with albums by John Zorn, Steven Bernstein, Paul Shapiro, and others.
 According to Charles Hersch, at its best Jewish jazz both affirmed Jewishness and revealed connections to African American culture.